tringi/changewindows-tray/README.md

 When you run `ChangeWindows.exe param` the following happens depending on `param`:

-* `hide` – starts the program without tray icon, or hides the existing one
+* `hide` â€“ starts the program without tray icon, or hides the existing one
-* `show` – restores hidden tray icon of the running program (if any is running)
+* `show` â€“ restores hidden tray icon of the running program (if any is running)
-* `check` – instructs the running program to check for any updates
+* `check` â€“ instructs the running program to check for any updates
-* `settings` – instructs the running instance to open Settings dialog
+* `settings` â€“ instructs the running instance to open Settings dialog
-* `terminate` – closes the running instance
+* `terminate` â€“ closes the running instance

 ## Manual configuration